JanWen/gnar_score/README.md

 Red first blood win rate 0.5869371196754564
 Average game time 318835.30970577756

+## Basic Statistical Indicators

+To begin building a predictive model we can start by looking at some basic statistics indicators.
+A few somewhat obvious choices are first blood, first tower and first inhibitor.
+Out of the 25255 games in the dataset, Blue won 13350 games and red 11903.
+Therefore the blue side has a 64% winrate after getting first blood, while the red side has 0.59.
+The following table also includes the winrates per for first tower and first inhibitor.

 | Side | Total Game | Wins  | First Blood WR | First Tower WR | First Inhib WR |
 |------|------------|-------|----------------|----------------|----------------|
 | Blue | 25255      | 13352 |    0.63953     | 0.69689        | 0.94578        |
 | Red  | 25255      | 11903 |    0.58693     | 0.67633        | 0.94511        |

+These stats might be interesting, but are only use for predicting the outcome of the game live as it is being played out.
+And event like the first inhibitor only happen  quite late into the game, ideally we would like to make predictions earlier, even before the games starts

+## Historic Performance through rolling averages
+When trying to predict the outcome of a game

 Problem is difference between predicting live and predicting ahead of time?